 - Age: 8-16 weeks old as of the first class

 - Vaccinations: At least one set of DA2PP vaccinations from a veterinarian

 - Residence: Puppies must be in your home for a minimum of two weeks prior to class.
 This is to prevent the spread of viruses that may not be symptomatic.

 - When arriving, carry your puppy to/from the classroom

 - Keep puppies separated until the instructor says otherwise.

 - If your puppy develops signs of illness, including vomiting, diarrhea, coughing, fever, lethargy, decreased appetite, and/or discharge from eyes/nose, DO NOT bring your puppy to class.
 Contact your veterinarian right away.

 ATTENDANCE AND MISSED CLASSES

-Your class will be held on the same day and time each week for six weeks.
+Your class will be held on the same day and time each week.

 If you miss a class, don’t worry!
 Our program lets you miss a week without falling behind.
 You will have access to the written instructions from the lesson you missed, so you can practice at home.